-In the context of an integrated financing framework, monitoring and review could consist of several layers: monitoring of progress in different financing flows and policy areas, building on existing exercises; bringing these exercises together to strengthen coherence among them; and assessing whether the financing strategy itself
+In the context of an integrated financing framework, monitoring and review could consist of several layers: monitoring of progress in different financing flows and policy areas, building on existing exercises; bringing these exercises together to strengthen coherence among them; and assessing whether the financing strategy itself is succeeding in increasing overall coherence and alignment of financing and related policies.

 Monitoring and review starts with tracking changes in different financing flows.
 Such tracking can use a wide set of data, such as SDG-relevant expenditure in public budgets.
 Monitoring systems then assess the impact of these flows on national priorities.
-For example, some countries have integrated SDGs into the budgetary performance evaluation system.
-Similarly, country results frameworks allow Governments to review the impact of development cooperation with agreed, country-specific indicators for development results.
+For example, some countries have integrated SDGs into the budgetary performance evaluation system.21 Similarly, country results frameworks allow Governments to review the impact of development cooperation with agreed, country-specific indicators for development results.
 There is often less understanding of the impact of private investments on sustainable development.